-Lux is entering Saudi Arabia with strong connections as one of its two future distributors, FMS Al Faisaliah, is owned by a member of the royal family.
-FMS Al Faisaliah is handling the Saudi FAD certification process.
+Lux is entering Saudi Arabia with strong connections as one of its two future distributors, the leading healthcare equipment supplier in the Kingdom with a growing customer-base across the Gulf region, is owned and led by a member of the royal family.
+This Group is currently handling the Saudi FDA certification process.

-Lux's other distributor is the Al Kadi group, a major transportation real estate and telecom group which is trying to diversify into new growing sectors.
+Lux's other distributor is, a major transportation real estate and telecom group which is trying to diversify into new growing sectors.

-As Lux's products may prove not be strategic in the long run for one of these two very large distributors, projections have been established using only one the two sets of numbers discussed by Lux with its partners.
+As Lux's products may prove not be strategic in the long run for one of these two very large distributors, projections have been established using only one of the two sets of numbers discussed by Lux with its partners.